 All the while, we are pursuing the broader objectives of investigative journalism, public advocacy, legislation and coalition-building for change.

-We are ready to help whistleblowers who wish to report information on crime, corruption, illicit economic activity - whether in the public or private sector, as well as environmental risks that concern Africa.
+We are ready to help whistleblowers who wish to report information on crime, corruption, illicit economic activity - whether in the public or private sector - as well as environmental risks that concern Africa.
 You may live or be based outside of Africa, and you do not need to be a citizen of an African country.
 As long as the information pertains to Africa, we are here to help.

-We are not associated with any political, national or intelligence agenda nor are we funded by political, national or intelligence entities.Read more
+We are not associated with any political, national or intelligence agenda, nor are we funded by political, national or intelligence entities.Read more

 PLAAF provides the following services for whistleblowers, NGOs, media and governments:

 Whistleblowers can reach us via a secure website with an encrypted messaging service and a hotline in French and English.
+The encryped messaging service operates through the GlobaLeaks platform and it can be accessed through the TOR browser.
+Find out more on our Tech page and our Send Us Info page.

 If the whistleblower and the lawyer agree that the information should be disclosed to the media, PPLAAF will assist in making contact with the most appropriate journalist and facilitate the information transfer.
 Partnerships between local and international journalists will be formed when necessary, on a case-by-case basis.
 If it is more appropriate to send the information to an NGO, PPLAAF will also facilitate these contacts to ensure the whistleblower’s safety and confidentiality.